 Recipients of the 2013 grants were Adriane Brown, Women’s Studies, and M. Elise Marubbio, American Indian Studies.

-Adriane intends to use her grant to work with CGE faculty in Mexico, Nicaragua, and El Salvador to construct an accessible, internationalized, and interdisciplinary seminar based in Minneapolis but technologically connected to geographic locations across the world.
+Adriane used her grant to work with CGE faculty in Mexico, Nicaragua, and El Salvador to construct an accessible, internationalized, and interdisciplinary seminar based in Minneapolis but technologically connected to geographic locations across the world.
 She envisions this course as a combination of traditional study, international dialogue, and on-the-ground experience with Twin Cities activists.
-One essential component of the course would be weekly videoconferences with CGE faculty and activists as well as with college students and faculty from other parts of the world.
+One essential component of the course will be weekly videoconferences with CGE faculty and activists as well as with college students and faculty from other parts of the world.
 The videoconferences would engage people in dialogues about topics that might range from pressing issues in their geographic area, international perceptions of the United States, or an article on a topic of shared interest.
 The committee believes this could be a model for creating more accessible international experiences for all students.

-Elise will use her grant to return to Bolivia as a participant of the Q(C)ollaysuyu Collaboration’s Western Hemispheric Indigenous Collaborative.
+Elise used her grant to return to Bolivia as a participant of the Q(C)ollaysuyu Collaboration’s Western Hemispheric Indigenous Collaborative.
 The Q(C)ollaysuyu Collaboration is made up of community members and organizations that are Indigenous grassroots activists and educators.
 They work on a plurinational level with Indigenous organizations, grassroots initiatives, and communities to address global environmental issues as they affect Indigenous communities in the western hemisphere.
 This collaboration will continue her development of teaching, scholarship, and service relationships that will result in: 1) ongoing global curricular development for AIS 105, 364, 305/490 classes as well as the development of an interdisciplinary Global Indigenous Issues of the Americas course; 2) ongoing research into Indigenous film locally and globally, resulting in a book; and 3) continuing service as an American Indian studies faculty and a liaison between Augsburg and our Indigenous communities locally and globally.